luv-singh-ai/Sukoon/README.md

 # Some interesting ideas to try:
 * Can we gamify the whole conversation?
 If yes, then how?
-* Can we nudge users to adopt healthier behaviour?
+* Can we nudge users to adopt emotionally healthier behaviour?
 * In particular, we can warn users about what not to do - relying on superstitions, isolation, labelling, and other unhelpful tactics
 * Give positive self-affirmation, create safety plan, etc
 * Can we develop Emotional Intelligence that understands not just emotions, but context behind it
-* Can we detect emotional status ike stress level using voice(like hume) and then support him
+* Can we detect emotional status ike stress level using voice and then provide support
 * Can we create a timeline tracker let’s say six month plan for meditation and track streak
 * Can we give them a phone number they can call to?
 The bot will mainly listen , empathize and offer safe advice